towel42-com/Statistics2026/README.md

     This file gets used in two locations

-        * As an optional post build event call
+        * As a post build event call
         * As a launch script for debugging

     In the Statistics2026.csproj file, you will find a root level property group defining the variable InstallAndLaunchPath.